Sell, stow or dump? Retailers wrestle with mountain of unsold stock

 None are ideal, and all are damage-limitation.

-Real estate company Knight Frank told Reuters it had fielded inquiries for excess stock for over 6 million square feet(557,500 square meters) of short-term let warehouse space in Britain since the pandemic took hold there in March.
+Real estate company Knight Frank told Reuters it had fielded inquiries for excess stock for over 6 million sq ft of short-term let warehouse space in Britain since the pandemic took hold there in March.

 Yet storage is only a realistic option for evergreen "basics" that are not tied to one particular year and could be sold at a later date should consumer demand bounce back - items like underwear, t-shirts, chinos and classic sneaker styles.